-- Do not tow a trailer until your vehicle has been driven at least 500 miles (800 km). - Consult your local motor vehicle laws for towing a trailer. - Refer to the instructions included with towing accessories for the proper installation and adjustment specifications. - \bullet Thoroughly prepare your vehicle for towing.
-Refer to $Preparing\ to\ tow$ in this chapter.

-- Stay within your vehicle's load limits. - Use extra caution when driving while trailer towing.
+- Do not tow a trailer until your vehicle has been driven at least 500 miles (800 km). - Consult your local motor vehicle laws for towing a trailer. - Refer to the instructions included with towing accessories for the proper installation and adjustment specifications. - Thoroughly prepare your vehicle for towing.
+Refer to Preparing to tow in this chapter. - Stay within your vehicle's load limits. - Use extra caution when driving while trailer towing.
 Refer to Driving while you tow in this chapter. - Service your vehicle more frequently if you tow a trailer.
-Refer to Special operating conditions in the Scheduled Maintenance Guide chapter.
+Refer to Special operating conditions in your scheduled maintenance.

 For load specification terms found on the label and instructions on calculating your vehicle's load, refer to Vehicle loading - with and without a trailer in this chapter.
 Remember to figure in the tongue load of your loaded vehicle when figuring the total weight.
+230